John Deere lawnmowers are on offer this summer

 Buying from Farol means not buying from a box but from a team of dedicated factory trained staff who will personally build the machine and test it before handing it over with a full instructional demonstration.

-• Farol Ltd is based at Coldridge Copse, Shefford Woodlands, Hungerford, Berkshire, RG17 7BP.
+• Farol Ltd is headquartered at Coldridge Copse, Shefford Woodlands, Hungerford, Berkshire, RG17 7BP.

 Landscaper is leading the way when it comes to your garden